 - Cool mist

 These are simply products that work by being filled with water which evaporates slowly in the room.
-They’re silent and require no power to operate, but as you might have guessed they’re very slow to work.
+They’re silent and need no power to work, but as you might have guessed they’re very slow.

 I don’t recommend these for your baby as they also can’t produce fast relief or high moisture output.
 The advantages of the others listed below are so much better that it doesn’t really make sense to buy these for your child.